-- (1) Trailer connection indicator When the trailer has been connected, the indicator comes on green. - 2 GAIN (+/-) selection button
+- Trailer connection indicator When the trailer has been connected, the indicator comes on green. - 2 GAIN (+/-) selection button

 Pressing the GAIN (+/-) buttons will adjust the amount of power that can be outputted to the trailer brakes.
 The gain can be adjusted from 0 (no trailer braking) to 10 (maximum output) in 0.5 increments.
-Press and holding the buttons will increase or decrease the gain setting continuously.
+Each press of the button will increase or decrease the gain setting by one step.
 The gain value will appear in the multi-information display.

-3 Trailer brake TYPE selection button
+3 Trailer brake type

-Trailer brake type can be selected by pressing the trailer brake TYPE selection button on the trailer brake controller.
-Trailer brake TYPE selection button will cycle through electric trailer brake and electric-overhydraulic trailer brakes.
-The combination meter will show which trailer brake type is selected in the multi-information display after pressing the trailer brake TYPE selection button.
+Trailer brake type can be selected by using the multi-information.
+The combination meter will show which trailer brake type is selected in the multi-information display.